VISEGRAD BLOG: Czech President Zeman's pro-Russian policy blows up in his face

 Rather belatedly, BIS, the Czech secret services, recognised that the aliases of two Russians who are thought to have entered the depot matched that of the two alleged Russian agents accused of attempting to assassinate Russian double agent Sergei Skripal in Salisbury in the UK in 2018.

-Czech media have reported that arms and ammunition stored in one of the depot’s warehouses was to be sold to a Bulgarian arms dealer, who would sell them on to Ukraine.
+Czech media have reported that arms and ammunition stored in one of the depot’s warehouses was destined for a Bulgarian arms dealer, who would sell them on to Ukraine.
 The agents are suspected of planting explosive devices on the arms which were meant to kill the arms dealer, but they bungled the operation and the devices detonated prematurely, killing two security guards.
 One of the agents is also suspected of being involved in the 2015 attempted poisoning of the Bulgarian arms dealer with Novichok, also used in the Skripal case.

-On Saturday Babis and Hamacek announced the expulsion of 18 alleged Russian agents from its huge (135-strong) embassy in Prague; Moscow responded by expelling 20 out of 60 Czech diplomats in Moscow, crippling the embassy.
-Prague is now considering whether to retaliate to the retaliation with further expulsions from the Russian embassy, long suspected of being a base for Russian spying throughout the region.
+On Saturday, Babis and Hamacek announced the expulsion of 18 alleged Russian agents from its huge (130-strong) embassy in Prague; Moscow responded by expelling 20 Czech diplomats in Moscow, "crippling" the embassy, according to Hamacek, which now has just five diplomats left.
+Prague is now considering whether to retaliate to the retaliation with further expulsions from the Russian Embassy, long suspected of being a base for Russian spying throughout the region.

 Close to treason